sopelj/lovelace-kanji-clock-card/README.md

 ## Troubleshooting

+### Font displayed incorrectly

-If it is displaying strangely, please be sure you have a font that can display Kanji.
+Please be sure you have a font that can display Kanji.
 I set it to use 'Sarasa UI J', 'Noto Sans JP', Helvetica then Arial in that order.
 You can customize the font (or any other style for that matter) with the [Card Mod](https://github.com/thomasloven/lovelace-card-mod) if you wish.

+### Time is incorrect on Firefox

+If your time is displaying incorrectly on Firefox, you may have fingerprinting disable, see [associated issue](https://github.com/sopelj/lovelace-kanji-clock-card/issues/15).

 ## Development